pchp250g8-home-cpp-tutorials/bcc-cpp-console-arithmmeanvalueofarray/README.md

-A console application project written in C in the Embarcadero Rad Studio integrated development environment.
+A console application project written in C++ in the Embarcadero Rad Studio integrated development environment.
 Simple input/output.
 Working with arrays and random numbers.
 Calculating the arithmetic mean of array elements.

 The program does the following:
 1. Prompts the user for the number of elements in the array.